 Minecraft became something of a phenomenon around a decade ago.
 Its open-world gaming changed the way that people played creative games online – as players have to mine and build houses, weapons, clothes, instruments and more from the world around them.
 This means chopping down trees, mining for diamonds, and even hunting wild animals.

-Do you have any interesting or fun facts about Minecraft that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Minecraft?
+Share them in the comments below!